Christian Education is very important for the life of the Orthodox Church.

 Catechesis also applies to children who are “born into” Orthodoxy (that is, their parents are Orthodox Christians), as they should be taught and reared in a solidly Orthodox lifestyle and world-view by their parents (the education of children is primarily a responsibility of the parents – not a school and not the local parish).

 Since everyone is on a different journey towards the one, true Faith, there is no “one size fits all” catechesis process.
 Therefore, the relationship with a local parish priest is of the utmost importance.
-If you’d like to learn more about becoming a catechumen, simply contact Fr John.
+If you’d like to learn more about Orthodox Catechesis, simply contact Fr John.

 Orthodox Education Resources for Children: